torch/argcheck/README.md

 most usages, it will be the only thing you need.

 _Note that in the following examples we do not use local variables for check functions or example functions.
-This is bad practive, but helpful if you want to cut-and-paste the code in your interactive lua to see how this is running._
+This is bad practice, but helpful if you want to cut-and-paste the code in your interactive lua to see how this is running._